ivy-llc/ivy/docs/partial_source/design/building_blocks.rst

 Backend Functional APIs ✅
 -----------------------

 The first important point to make is that, Ivy does not implement it’s own C++ or CUDA backend.
 Instead, Ivy **wraps** the functional APIs of existing frameworks, bringing them into syntactic and semantic alignment.
-Let’s take the function :code:`ivy.clip` as an example.
+Let’s take the function :code:`ivy.stack` as an example.

-There are separate backend modules for JAX, TensorFlow, PyTorch, MXNet and NumPy, and so we implement the :code:`clip` method once for each backend, each in separate backend files like so:
+There are separate backend modules for JAX, TensorFlow, PyTorch and NumPy, and so we implement the :code:`stack` method once for each backend, each in separate backend files like so:

 .. code-block:: python